joriente/microservices/docs/Microservices-Demo-Agenda.md

 ### Recent Improvements
 - "We just migrated InventoryService from MongoDB to PostgreSQL"
 - "All event naming standardized with 'Event' suffix"
-- "Integrated Seq for centralized logging with Serilog"
+- "Centralized logging and telemetry through Aspire Dashboard"

 ---